patrickf2000/quik/Readme.md

 ## Quik

-### Important Note
-I am in the process of a significant backend redesign.
-Basically, I'm developing a low-level IR between the Quik AST and the assembly code; as a result, the compiler is not fully working.
-I moved the original code into the backend.old folder.

-Update: So while it's not currently at the same position as the v0.5 release, the backend is starting to work and can generate some Intel x86-64 Assembly and a little Arm v7 Assembly.
-I'm trying to keep all the architectures at the same level of support, but Intel x86-64 is going to get first priority.
-I'm hoping to get the Intel x86-64 back to where the original was within a week or two.

-Some new features: Function overloading is now supported, and PIC code can be generated for the Intel x86-64 architecture; as a result, I rewrote the standard library in Quik (it's a shared library, which the compiler is also capable of doing).

-If you wish to use the last working version, please visit the v0.5 branch.

-### Introduction
+This repository contains the compiler for my Quik programming language.
+I've recently restarted work on the project after a long break to dive into some different things.
+At the time of writing, my most recent work was getting the lexical analyzer cleaned up, the pre-processor partly cleaned up, and laying the base for the new AST visualization system.

 This is the third version of my Quik programming language.
 Quik is a simple general-purpose systems programming language.
 Its similar to C in that its basically portable assembler, but its different in that its intended to be somewhat easier to use and understand, which still being able to interface with the underlying system libraries.
 This project contains the compiler, standard library, and tests.
 The compiler in turn is split into two parts: the parser library, which loads a source file and generates an AST; and the compiler, which calls the parser and generates Assembly.

 I wrote the entire thing from scratch.
 I don't intend for Quik to fill any special need or be the next big thing; I wrote this primarily as a learning experience, which is why I wrote the whole thing from scratch.
 Not to mention, its been a really fun hobby project.

-Currently, the compiler is capable of generating 32-bit/64-bit x86 Intel Assembly code and Arm v7 Assembly code.
+Currently, the compiler is capable of generating 64-bit x86 Intel Assembly code and Arm v7 Assembly code.
 By default, it will generate Intel 64-bit.

+### New features

+Here are some of the new features since v0.5:
+* Function overloading
+* PIC code for the Intel x86-64 architecture
+* The (basic) standard library is now written in Quik and compiled as a shared library
+* I'm moving the AST viewer to generate DOT graphs instead of that hard-to-read system I formerly had

+As far as technical goes, here are some of the internal changes:
+* I've been working on the new LTAC system
+* The lexical analyzer has been mostly re-written
+* The pre-processor has some improvements

+If you wish to use the last working version, please visit the v0.5 branch.

 ### The Language
-You can find the language specs here on my website: https://patrickflynn.co/quik-language/.
 The specs and examples folder has some practical examples of most of the language parts.
+I'll eventually create a better language specs.

 For some example programs and what the Assembly code looks like, see the examples folder.